owanturist/react-hook-window/README.md

 > ]
 > ```
 >
 > The hook calculates the first and last visible items for the current scroll position by performing a binary search in the `itemsEndPosition` array.
 The binary search spends only `O(log n)` (where `n` is `itemCount`), which means that it takes a maximum of 10 steps to find a value among 1.000 items or 20 among 1.000.000 respectively.
 For comparing a linear search which takes `O(n)` time and will find a value for a maximum of 1.000 steps among 1.000 items, or 1.000.000 among 1.000.000 respectively.
 >
 > There are two downsides of the binary search approach:
 >
 > 1. It takes `O(n)` time for constructing the `itemsEndPositions` array.
 > 2. It takes `O(n)` extra space for keeping the `itemsEndPositions` array in memory.
 >
-> The first downside overcomes by assuming that real applications search for items positions much more often than it changes items' size.
+> The first downside overcomes by assuming that real applications search for items positions much more often than it changes items’ size.
 The speed gain in performance easily defeats the second downside.
 >
 > </details>